-In this course, the two main tools we'll use are a compiler (g++) and an editor (vim), and we will use them under a particular operating system (Linux).
+The other system we'll be using is the department server, running an operating system called Linux.
+On that system, the two main tools we'll use are a compiler (g^{++}) and an editor (vim), and we will use them under a particular operating system (Linux).
 Those tools aren't the primary focus of the course, but like a chemistry course that needs to teach you how to use the Bunsen burner or an art class that needs to teach you how to clean the paint brushes, I need to spend a bit of time up front teaching you the equipment so that we can get on to the main event.
-The compiler will show up next week; for now we'll get a first look at the other tools.
+The compiler will show up later this week; for now we'll get a first look at the other tools.
 The very first order of business is getting logged in to the department's computer systems.
 I've created for each of you a remote account on our machines.
 It is entirely distinct from your LancerNet account; please read the Acceptable Use Policy while I'm handing out your individual account information.
 Once you've read the policy and have your account information, you're ready to log in.